-1. Beveled Subway Tile
+1. Marble Subway Tile

 You Can Tour My Kitchen HERE

-2. Handmade Subway Tile
+3. Handmade Subway Tile and Cle Tile Zellige

 From Cle Tile’s Instagram

-3. Place Your Subway Tile in An Untraditional Manner
+4. Place Your Subway Tile in An Untraditional Manner

-Try a 3×9 or a 3×12 sized tile, instead of the often used 3×6 tile.
+Have you considered trying a 3×9 or a 3×12 sized tile, instead of the often used 3×6 subway tile?

-5. Glass Subway Tile
+6. Glass Subway Tile

 Talk about a good alternative!
 This glass subway tile looks so beachy and fresh to me.
-I am all about this!
-If you love coastal decor I would recommend you consider using glass subway tile.
+If you love coastal decor, consider using glass subway tile.

 Pin Now Save Later:

-If you enjoy reading my blog, you may also like following along with me here:
+If you enjoy reading my blog, follow along with me here: